“Sing, Sing, Sing”

 “RCA Victor has given the wax cult something to really shout about.
 Spreading their stuff on 12 inches of wax and packeted in an album dressed up with concert notes by swing critic Warren Scholl, candid camera shots of the wand-wavers and personnel of the tooters, Victor Hall of Fame’s A Symposium of Swing (C-28) features Tommy Dorsey, Fats Waller, Benny Goodman & Bunny Berigan.”
 (Billboard: September 18, 1937)

 “Victor’s first swing album, Symposium of Swing, is a big hit.
 The public acceptance (and sales) was almost double the estimate by the company.
 The set was backed by a special advertising and display campaign.”
-(Billboard: October 23, 1937)
+(Billboard: October 23, 1937) (Victor’s 1937 four-record album “A Symposium of Swing”.
+Two landmarks of the swing era came from this album.)

 “Biggest record news of the month is Victor’s release of a Symposium in Swing (sic) album of four 12-inch records, which follows their recent Bix Beiderbecke memorial album.
 The four discs provide an opportunity to hear Goodman, Tommy Dorsey, Waller and Berigan at their best.
 Only serious question that might be raised is the inclusion of Berigan, whose band is just rounding into shape.
 Other leaders naturally should occupy Berigan’s place in the Symposium, but these leaders are not recording for Victor.
 Since this is strictly Victor’s Symposium and judged on its merits the album deserves a top notch spot in any record library.
 Here is a compilation of what swing really is, as played by the present Victor swing masters.
 For a swing banquet, don’t miss this sumptuous swing meal.”
 (Orchestra World: October 1937) [i]